 What's the myth?
-Fresh fruit and veg is best
+Fresh fruit and vegetables is best

-The reality: Unless you’re feeding a family, it can be hard to get through a variety of fresh food and veg before it goes off.
+The reality: Unless you’re feeding a family, it can be hard to get through a variety of fresh fruit and vegetables before it goes off.
 Buying tinned or frozen means that you only use what you need, so there’s less waste.

 The expert opinion: Eleanor Donaldson says: 'Freezing preserves the food’s vitamin and mineral content, is a great way to get your recommended 5-a-day and there is no wastage from peel, seeds and stalks.'

 Why not try...?
-Why not eat frozen veg with your meal, add them to soups and stews, stir tinned sweetcorn into a salad, or enjoy frozen berries with yoghurt, ice cream or custard.
+Why not eat frozen vegetables with your meal, add them to soups and stews, stir tinned sweetcorn into a salad, or enjoy frozen berries with yoghurt, ice cream or custard.

 What's the myth?
 A cooked breakfast is bad for you